finger563/bbb-helloworld-federates/README.md

 # bbb-helloworld-federates
 Model files and code for the example HVAC + controller with the BBB and associated hardware.

+This README explains the process of creating the model, generating the code, writing the business logic, configuring the BBB, copying the files properly, and running the federates.

 Table of Contents:
 ------------------
 * [Model Creation](#model-creation)